luckyluka/backend_go_rest_api/README.md

 <br/>

 To interface with the API you may use curl commands, as is done in the examples below.
-You may also use provided json files, where there is a need for request body.
+Json files are provided to use, where there is a need for request body.

+"Database" holds two user accounts (user_id = 1, user_id = 2), each one owns two certificates (certificate_id = 1, certificate_id = 2).

 <br/>